Answered By: Harry L. Whitlock II Last Updated: Jun 27, 2017 Views: 21

 Please note that Level 2 (including the computer labs) tends to be noisy, however, individual study spaces back in the Level 2 stacks can be very quiet.
 Level 1 can be a quiet place to study, but it is not a designated "Quiet" space.

-If other patrons are being loud or disruptive, contact the Circulation Help Desk (where books are checked out) on Level 2.
+If other patrons are being loud or disruptive, contact the Coe Help Desk (where books are checked out) on Level 2.
 Library personnel will resolve the problem.

 Send a message to email@example.com